pushpakrai/micro-blogging-sharegen/README.md

    ```bash
    git commit -am 'Add new feature'
    ```
-4. Push to the branch:
+4. Push to your branch:
    ```bash
    git push origin feature/your-feature
    ```
-5. Create a new Pull Request.
+5. Create a Pull Request on GitHub.

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for more details.
+This project is open-sourced under the MIT License.
+For more details, refer to the [LICENSE](./LICENSE) file.